nliaquin/linux-guides/wpa_supplicant.md

 If it worked, you'll successfully send icmp requests and get feedback from google.com.

-If it didn't... well, you'll either have to repeat a couple of steps in this guide or email me at nickolas@nliaquin.xyz for help.
+If it didn't... well, you'll either have to repeat a couple of steps in this guide or email me at nickolasiaquinta@gmail.com for help.
 I'll be glad to assist anyone in need.
 This all can get very complicated, but it's worth learning if you are working towards becoming a system administrator or plan on configuring and interfacing with a home server via ssh.
 Thanks for using my guide.